HHK-ETH/findings-sheet/README.md

 ### ETH

-- Check if reetrancy (not only modifier but also balances update order, see: https://twitter.com/0xpsuedopandit/status/1637051757573414918)
+- Check if reetrancy (not only modifier but also balances update order and view function result change)
 - Check if msg.value is used in a loop
 - Use Call to transfer ETH